MatteCarra/AccA/README.md

 ## PREREQUISITES

+- Android or Android based OS
-- Any root solution
+- Any root solution (e.g., Magisk)
 - Busybox (only if not rooted with Magisk)

 Notes

 - ACC comes bundled into AccA.
-Any existing version is automatically uninstalled.
+Any existing version is automatically replaced.
 - Uninstalling AccA also removes ACC.
 - The GUIs for ACC upgrade/downgrade are work in progress.
-Meanwhile, use `acc --upgrade`command; for details, run `acc --help`.
+Meanwhile, you can upgrade/downgrade from Magisk Manager, EX/FK Kernel Manager, or similar app.
+Alternatively, the `acc --upgrade` command can be used; for details, run `acc --help`.